junxit/us-congress-bills-117/metadata.md

 - 2021-06-24 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(text: CR S4796)
 - 2021-06-24 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S4796)
 - 2021-06-24 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S4796)
+- 2021-06-28 — Held at the desk.
+- 2021-06-28 — Message on Senate action sent to the House.
+- 2021-06-28 — Received in the House.
+- 2021-11-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-11-15 — Considered as unfinished business. (consideration: CR H6257-6258)
+- 2021-11-15 — Considered under suspension of the rules. (consideration: CR H6255-6257)
+- 2021-11-15 — DEBATE - The House proceeded with forty minutes of debate on S. 1095.
+- 2021-11-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-11-15 — Mr. Takano moved to suspend the rules and pass the bill.
+- 2021-11-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 373). (text: CR H6256)
+- 2021-11-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 424 - 0 (Roll no. 373).(text: CR H6256)
+- 2021-11-19 — Presented to President.
+- 2021-11-19 — Presented to President.
+- 2021-11-30 — Became Public Law No: 117-68.
+- 2021-11-30 — Became Public Law No: 117-68.
+- 2021-11-30 — Signed by President.
+- 2021-11-30 — Signed by President.